The Elevation Group: Music management

 In 2014, Elevation partnered with G&G Entertainment to sign its first music management client, Red Sun Rising.
 Red Sun Rising is signed to the Concord Music Group/Razor & Tie and the Agency for Performing Arts for booking.
 The band is the first rock group in 20 years to have two back-to-back #1 Rock Singles on their debut album.
 In 2017, RSR was nominated for an iHeart Radio Award – Best New Rock/Alt Group.

 300 Entertainment recording artist, Cobi, signed with Elevation in 2015.
 Cobi is represented by the United Talent Agency for booking.
 Cobi’s first single, "Don’t You Cry For Me," was the #1 Global Viral Hit on Spotify and was #1 on SiriusXM’s Spectrum station.
 In 2016, Cobi toured the world as the feature vocalist for Above & Beyond.

 Elevation collaborated with G&G once again in 2016 to sign the Canadian rock duo, The Blue Stones.
 The Blue Stones are signed to Washington Square/Concord Music Group and represented by the Paradigm Talent Agency for booking.
 With music already featured in Monday Night Football commercials on ESPN, The Blue Stones will release their first album in early 2018.

 Elevation manages Australia’s Castlecomer, a band that recently debuted on SiriusXM’s ALT Nation and is a Triple J Unearthed winner and American singer/songwriter, Dom.

+Present

+Nowadays Elevation has 7 different companies with different purposes, such as music recording and publishing, which operate in the United States, Canada, Australia, the UK, and Ireland.